 Eggs

-Two average-sized eggs contain approximately 156 calories, 12g of protein, and a range of sleep-inducing ingredients – such as tryptophan, melatonin, and vitamin D.
+Two average-sized eggs contain approximately 12g of protein and a range of sleep-inducing ingredients – such as tryptophan, melatonin, and vitamin D.

-You can enjoy your evening eggs poached, fried, or however you like them.
+You can enjoy your evening eggs poached, fried, or however you like.
 However, keeping a few hard-boiled ones in the fridge is a handy, fuss-free way to satisfy hunger pangs as soon as they arrive.
-Why not give one of these quick and easy egg recipes a try?
+Or, why not give one of our quick and easy egg recipes a try?

 7. Bananas